zhaozg/lua-openssl/README.md

  when arg is dh, table may with key p,g,priv_key,pub_key,both are string value when arg is ec, table may with D,X,Y,Z,both are string value
 ```
  * private key should has it factor named n,q,e and so on, value is hex encoded string

+* ***openssl.pkey.get_public***(evp_pkey private) => evp_pkey
+ * Return public key for private key

 * ***openssl.pkey.read*** (string data|x509 cert [,bool public_key=true [,string passphrase]]) => evp_pkey
  * Read from a file or a data, coerce it into a EVP_PKEY object.
   It can be:
-  *1. X509 object -> public key will be extracted from it
+  +1.
+X509 object -> public key will be extracted from it
-  *2. the key pem/der file data```
+  +2. the key pem/der file data

-* ***openssl.pkey.seal***(table pubkeys, string data[, cipher enc|string alg='RC4']) -> string,table
- * Encrypts data using pubkeys in table, so that only owners of the respective private keys and ekeys can decrypt and read the data.
- * Returns the sealed data and table containing encrypted keys, hold envelope keys on success, else nil.

-* ***openssl.pkey.seal***(evp_pkey pkey, string data[, cipher enc|string alg='RC4']) -> string,table
- * Encrypts data using pubkeys, so that only owners of the respective private keys and ekeys can decrypt and read the data.
- * Return sealed data,and encrypt key success, else nil.

-* ***openssl.pkey.open*** (evp_pkey key, string data, string ekey [, evp_cipher enc|string md_alg=RC4]) -> string
- * Open/decrypt sealed data using private key,and the corresponding envelope key.
- * Returns decrypted data on success and nil on failure.
+### About padding

+Currently supports 6 padding modes.
+They are: pkcs1, sslv23, no, oaep, x931, pss.

 * ***openssl.pkey.sign*** (evp_pkey key, string data [, evp_digest md|string md_alg=SHA1]) ->string
  * Uses key to create signature for data, returns signed result